-Multi-state resources have no instance attributes, however any that are set here will be inherited by the master's children.
+Multi-state resources have no instance attributes; however, any that are set here will be inherited by master's children.

-10.3.3.2.
-Contents
+10.3.4.
+Multi-state Contents

 Masters must contain exactly one group or one regular resource.

 You should never reference the name of a master's child.
 If you think you need to do this, you probably need to re-evaluate your design.